AnthonyUrbina/nft-raffle-hackathon/README.md

 ## Stretch Features

 - User can 'watch' raffle listings
-- User can view other users on-platform activity in real time.
+- User can view other users on-platform activity in real time

 ## Preview